chyaiman/National-Emergency-service-hotline-website-project/readme.md

 Answer:
 To create element we use document.createElement("tagName"), to add inner text or inner html we use .innerText and .innerHTML What is Event Bubbling and how does it work?
-Answer: If I have a <ul> with many buttons, instead of adding a click listener to each button, I can just add one listener to the <ul>.
-Because of event bubbling, the click will reach the <ul>.
+Answer: If I have a <ul> with many buttons, instead of adding a click listener to each button, I can just add one listener to the <ul> Because of event bubbling, the click will reach the <ul>

 What is Event Delegation in JavaScript?
 Why is it useful?

 Answer: Following the previous question, Because of event bubbling, the click will reach the <ul>, and using event.target I can check which button was clicked.
 This is called event delegation.